anibilthare/tic-tac-toe/README.md

 >Tic-tac-toe (American English), noughts and crosses (Commonwealth English), or Xs and Os, is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

-The app has a Firebase based User Authentication system.
+The app has uses Firebase-User Authentication system.
 Once Registered/Login, the app shows the User Dashboard and user can start a new game.
 There are 2 game modes :
-1) Single Player Mode
+1) Single Player Mode(against computer player)
-2) Multiplayer Mode (1v1)
+2) Multiplayer Mode (1vs1)

-The app uses firebase realtime database to achieve multiplayer functionalities.
+The app uses firebase realtime database for multiplayer gameplay.

 #### Known Bugs
-1) The app is not enabled for Landscape mode.
-In future iterations will add view models and make the required changes
+1) Landscape mode has not been implemented.
-2) First Tap Bug - In Multiplayer mode, for the second player to get the first players move initially, he needs to press a random tile (High priority - to fix)
+2) First Tap Bug - In Multiplayer mode, for the second player to get the first players move initially, he needs to press a random tile 😕
-3) Listeners not deactivated causing issue in multiplayer mode for the loosing player.
-(High Priority - to fix)
+3) Listeners have not been deactivated causing the issue in multiplayer mode.